rpdelaney/l4d2-tourney-rules/rules.md

 ### 2.1 Swiss section

-The first section will be a Swiss System tournament of \[TBD\] rounds.
+The first section will be a Swiss System tournament of 7 rounds.
 A match win will score 1 point; a tie scores a half point; a loss or forfeit scores 0 points.

 After the registration deadline, the registered participants will be seeded